Lucrezia Beccari

-Lucrezia Beccari (born 18 December 2003) is an Italian figure skater.

-With pair partner, Matteo Guarise, they are the 2023 Italian national bronze medalists.
+Lucrezia Beccari (born 18 December 2003) is an Italian figure skater, who currently competes in pair skating with partner Matteo Guarise.
+With Guarise, she is the 2024 European champion, two-time ISU Grand Prix medalists, 2023 CS Nebelhorn Trophy silver medalists and 2024 Italian national silver medalists.

 As a single skater, she is the 2019 Italian national silver medalist on the senior level and 2018 junior champion.
 She has competed in the final segment at two ISU Championships – the 2018 and 2019 World Junior Championships.

 Career

 Early years

 Beccari began learning to skate in 2009.
 In 2014 and 2015, she competed in novice ice dancing with Pietro Turbiglio.
 In 2016, she was off the ice for several months due to an injury.

 Competing in the advanced novice ladies' category, Beccari became the Italian national champion in March 2017 and took silver at the Rooster Cup in April, coached by Edoardo De Bernardis.

 2017–18 season

 Beccari became age-eligible for junior international events and made her ISU Junior Grand Prix (JGP) debut in September, placing seventh in Minsk, Belarus.
 After winning the national junior title, she was selected to represent Italy at the 2018 World Junior Championships in Sofia, Bulgaria; she finished sixteenth overall after placing twenty-third in the short program and eleventh in the free skate.
 During the season, she was coached by Edoardo De Bernardis and Claudia Masoero in Turin.